 - Pattern of conduct by the relocating parent or guardian

 Once a relocating parent proves the proposed move is made in good faith, a court will determine whether the proposed move is in the best interests of the child.
-What constitutes the best interests of a child is unique to each case and as a result, it’s important to contact an attorney as soon as any intended move is contemplated.
+What constitutes the best interests of a child is unique to each case and as a result, it’s important to contact an relocation attorney in Carmel, IN as soon as any intended move is contemplated.

 Failure to file a notice of intent to relocate or neglecting to file an objection within the required time frame can substantially impact the terms of your custody and parenting time arrangement.
 Our legal team is dedicated to protecting your child and your rights in all relocation matters and can guide you through the appropriate steps necessary in order to preserve your custody and parenting time rights.

 Need Assistance Concerning Notice of Intent to Relocate?